3 min read

 Generally speaking, the purpose of one-on-one meetings is to monitor an employee’s progress, provide coaching or feedback, and proactively identify potential problems or roadblocks.
 If your star performer doesn’t necessarily need them to check on the status of projects, you might be tempted to forgo one-on-one meetings.

 Instead of outright canceling them, change the purpose.
-For example, instead of meeting to get an update on everything they’re doing, you might meet to discuss things like their long-term goals or provide training and coaching on a particular topic or area of interest.
+For example, instead of meeting to get an update on everything they’re doing, you might meet to discuss things like their short and long-term goals or provide training and coaching on a particular topic or area of interest.

 Keep Them Challenged With Stretch Assignments